California card rooms faced strike two in their attempt to keep the tribal sports betting initiative from reaching the ballot.

 Petitioners Hollywood Park Casino and Cal-Pac Rancho Cordova sought a writ of mandate prohibiting the Secretary of State from placing the California sports betting initiative on the ballot.

 A Los Angeles Superior Court judge sustained California Secretary of State Shirley Weber’s demur to the petition for a writ of mandate for failure to state a cause of action and on the grounds that the Los Angeles Superior Court has no jurisdiction over the petition.

 Judge Mary H. Strobel also granted the special motion to strike from the Coalition to Authorize Regulated Sports Wagering.
-The campaign representing the qualified tribal initiative served as a real party of interest in the case.
+The campaign representing the qualified tribal sports betting initiative served as a real party of interest in the case.

 Another setback for CA card rooms

 The card rooms are trying to compel Weber to keep the tribal initiative off the ballot by contending it violates the single-subject rule.